Macrometacorp/docs/docs/cep/tutorials/data-cleaning.md

 @info(name = 'EqualsFilter')
--- Filter out events with `sensorId` equal to A1234 insert into SenorA1234TemperatureStream select * from TemperatureStream[ sensorId == 'A1234'];
+-- Filter out events with `sensorId` equal to A1234 INSERT INTO SenorA1234TemperatureStream
+SELECT *
+FROM TemperatureStream[ sensorId == 'A1234'];

 @info(name = 'RangeFilter')
 -- Filter out events where `-2 < temperature < 40`
-insert into NormalTemperatureStream
+INSERT INTO NormalTemperatureStream
-select *
+SELECT *
-from TemperatureStream[ temperature > -2 and temperature < 40];
+FROM TemperatureStream[ temperature > -2 and temperature < 40];

 @info(name = 'NullFilter')
--- Filter out events with `SensorId` is `null` insert into InValidTemperatureStream select * from TemperatureStream[ sensorId is null ];
+-- Filter out events with `SensorId` is `null`
+INSERT INTO InValidTemperatureStream
+SELECT *
+FROM TemperatureStream[ sensorId is null ];
 ```

 ### Value-based Filtering Input